neurodata/neurodata.io/content/about/agreements.md

 - other hours/days, there is no expectation of responding to email/slack
 - while people are in the lab, we will not interrupt other people if their headphones are on (or they provide another indicator that they are working, we will not disturb them)
 - any questions that result in a conversation (rather than a simple answer) will not happen in the lab area, but rather, the lounge or in kavli,
-- if you aren't going to be around  any given day, we agree to tell team and mark NeuroData calendar so the rest of the team knows, and
+- if we aren't going to be around any given day, we agree to tell team and mark NeuroData calendar so the rest of the team knows, and
-- up to 1 day per week working from home is acceptable with explicit permission, additional working from home days any given week must be explicitly approved.
+- up to one day per week working from home is acceptable with explicit permission, additional working from home days any given week must be explicitly approved.

 Your most valuable resource while on this team is the team itself.

+We agree that in the rare event that a supervisor requests your presence in the lab for a particular time/day, we will make our best efforts to be there, barring familiar responsibilies overruling research priorities.
+This includes in the face of imbedding grant, conference, or other internally/externally imposed deadlines.

 #### Weekly Sub-Group Meetings